The 20 Best Absence of Tibia Doctors Near Me in Illinois, US

 Offers Telehealth

-Haluk Altiok is a Pediatric Orthopedics provider in Chicago, Illinois.
+Haluk Altiok is a Pediatric Orthopedics provider practicing medicine in Chicago, Illinois.
 Dr. Altiok is rated as an Experienced provider by MediFind in the treatment of Absence of Tibia.
-His top areas of expertise are Congenital Contractures, Arthrogryposis Multiplex Congenita, Clubfoot, and Dysplasia Epiphysealis Hemimelica.
+He is also highly rated in 64 other conditions, according to our data.
+His clinical expertise encompasses Congenital Contractures, Arthrogryposis Multiplex Congenita, Clubfoot, Dysplasia Epiphysealis Hemimelica, and Osteotomy.

 Experienced in Absence of Tibia